immcantation/presto/docs/examples/umi.rst

         --bf BARCODE --pr VPRIMER --mode pad

-In the above command we have specified the field containing the primer annotation using :option:`--pr VPRIMER <AlignSets offset --pf>` and set the behavior of the tool to add gap characters to align the reads with the :option:`--mode pad <AlignSets offset --mode>` argument.
+In the above command we have specified the field containing the primer annotation using :option:`--pf VPRIMER <AlignSets offset --pf>` and set the behavior of the tool to add gap characters to align the reads with the :option:`--mode pad <AlignSets offset --mode>` argument.
 These options will generate the correction shown in **(B)** of the